Play Therapy in Leeds

 Play therapy sessions are 50 minutes long and are usually held on a weekly basis.
 The number of sessions a child requires will depend upon the severity of their difficulties and will be reviewed at regular intervals, along with the child’s progress.

-Play Therapy is a form of counselling and therefore therapy sessions are confidential.
+Play therapy is a form of counselling and therefore therapy sessions are confidential.
 This means that the child is welcome to talk freely about their sessions if they so wish, but the therapist is not.
 However, their progress will still be discussed during review meetings and the Play Therapist may ask the child for their consent to share information with a parent, if it’s felt this would be of benefit to the child.
+Play therapy can be booked at our Crossgates location.